 You Can Look But You'd Better Not Touch

-Unmistakable, Cute and Venomous
+Unmistakable, Cute, and Venomous

 A saddleback caterpillar (Acharia stimulea) is rarely mistaken for any other caterpillar, and they are very cute, but don't be fooled and try to pick one up because this caterpillar has hairs all over its body that secrete an extremely irritating venom.
 The saddleback caterpillar is very distinct with its white-ringed brown dot squarely in the center of its green back which resembles a saddle and it is brown at either end (with a pair of nasty-looking, fleshy horns).

-If you come into contact with the hairs they will likely cause a very painful rash, burning, itching, swelling and blistering, along with nausea.
+If you come into contact with the hairs they will likely cause a very painful rash, burning, itching, swelling, and blistering, along with nausea.
 The venom can spread if the hairs are not removed from the skin quickly.
-A saddleback caterpillar's cocoon can also have irritating hairs, and you should always be aware that even one hair from the larva can cause irritating, painful rash.
+A saddleback caterpillar's cocoon can also have irritating hairs, and you should always be aware that even one hair from the larva can cause an irritating, painful rash.
 The hollow quills are connected to poison glands beneath its skin so if you come in contact with it, the pain can be much worse than the sting of a bee.

 The best thing to do is avoid all caterpillars (many of them have hairs or spines), but if you do come in contact with one, the ideal way to remove the hairs from your skin is to apply tape to the skin, then remove it, which should strip away the irritating spines and hairs.

 After removing the hairs, wash the area thoroughly with soap and water.
 If the area itches, you can apply a paste of baking soda and water or hydrocortisone cream.
 If neither of those work, you might try an antihistamine cream although some people have skin reactions to those, so use them only as a last resort.